Unley Oval: Dimensions

 The dimensions of the playing surface for football are 160m × 115m.
 The oval is egg-shaped, such that the northern end is more narrow and has shallower pockets than the southern end.
 Unley Oval has two main grandstands located on the western side of the ground; the newer of the two stands, "The Jack Oatey Stand", is open to the public and seats 1,500, and the Members Stand which seats 500 people.

-As the ground is also a public park, the perimeter of the venue is currently unfenced, forcing the Sturt Football Club to erect temporary fencing on match days in order to charge admission, which is a large financial burden for the club.
+Unley Oval, like other SANFL club home grounds, is a community-owned facility.
+However, it stands out for offering greater public access compared to other venues.
+From 1998, when Sturt Football Club recommenced playing its home games at the Oval, to 2025 temporary fencing was installed on match days — at a cost of over $1 million cumulatively.
+In 2025, the City of Unley resolved to build a permanent fence around the football ground portion of Unley Oval.
+This new fence will include public access points and does not affect the existing permanent fencing around the adjacent Bowls Club and Tennis Club.
+Sturt Football Club has committed an investment of $360,000 towards the project.

 Name

-The stadium has previously been known as "Envestra Park", "House Brothers Oval" (from 2008 to 2010), and "Commander Centre Oval" (in 2011 and 2012), under various sponsorship deals.
+Unley Oval has had several temporary sponsor names during the football season including "Envestra Park", "House Brothers Oval" (from 2008 to 2010), and "Commander Centre Oval" (in 2011 and 2012), under various sponsorship deals.
 In 2015 Unley Oval was renamed Peter Motley Oval in honour of former Sturt champion and club #1 ticket holder Peter Motley.
+In late 2021, another sponsorship deal was taken changing the name to Wigan Oval until late 2023 when it was changed to Thomas Farms Oval.